-It was a bit of a quiet week for Pomona-Pitzer Athletics but a plenty exciting one as the Men's Basketball team won the unofficial tournament championship as the only team with a 2-0 record, while the Women's Basketball team picked up its first win of the year.
+This week in Pomona-Pitzer Athletics, the Men's Basketball team won the unofficial tournament championship as the only team with a 2-0 record, while the Women's Basketball team picked up its first win of the year.

 This week in Pomona-Pitzer Athletics saw the fall season come to a close with the Cross Country teams competing at the NCAA Division III Championships in Hanover, Indiana and the Men's Water Polo team in action at the SCIAC Championships.

-The Pomona College Department of Theatre and Dance will present the world premiere of Free As Air, a collaborative performance work on the subject of air and air quality, conceived and directed by U.K.-based performance artist Karen Christopher '85 and co-created with students.
+The Pomona College Department of Theatre and Dance will present the world premiere of Free As Air, conceived and directed by U.K.-based performance artist Karen Christopher '85 and co-created with students.

-This week in Pomona-Pitzer Athletics saw the Volleyball team and Women's Soccer team both end the regular season in second place in the SCIAC, the Men's Cross Country team finish a close second in the conference championships, and the Men's Water Polo team pick up its biggest win of the season.
+Pomona-Pitzer Athletics saw the Volleyball team and Women's Soccer team end the season in second place in the SCIAC, Men's Cross Country team finish a close second in the conference championships, and the Men's Water Polo team pick up a win.